USM4/so_long/chores.md

 - handle failure of ALL mlx functions including xpm functions.
 - use fsanitize=address to clear memory leaks and use after free and segmentation faults.
-- clean up folder structure
-- handle mlx function failures!!
+- handle mlx functions and malloc failures!!